 How long does the probate process take in DuPage County?

 As with most probate cases in Illinois, generally a probate case can be finalized in DuPage County in approximately six to twelve months.
 However, if there are issues that complicate the estate (such as litigation among the parties), it could take much longer.
+If you would like to find out more about what causes delays in Illinois probate estates, check out our page on how long probate takes in Illinois.

 Contact our Firm